 - Overflows happen an average of 318 times per year.

-- In 2010, 190 million gallons of untreated sewage and toxic storm water flowed into our lakes, streams, and Puget Sound.
+- Each year, million gallons of untreated sewage and toxic storm water flows into our lakes, streams, and Puget Sound.

 - This damages water resources and harms aquatic life.

 YOU Can Be a Part of the Solution: Get RainWise!

 - A rain garden acts like a native forest by collecting, absorbing, and filtering storm water runoff from rooftops.

-- Rain gardens are simply shallow depressions constructed with soil mixes that absorb water quickly and support healthy plant growth.
+- Rain gardens are beautiful landscape features built with soil mixes that absorb water quickly and support healthy plant growth.